 SPEAK EVEN IF YOUR VOICE SHAKES!
 Maggie Kuhn, Activist. … More We Remember Philly Native and NHI Murder Victim Donna Gentile: 1962-1985

-PENN discussion on global prostitution Friday, November 18 / 12-1pm / Claire M. Fagin Hall, Room 114.
-RSVP required.
-Introduction by Rachel West of USPROS Collective.
-Nina Lopez of the Women’s Global Strike Movement and Legal Action for Women leads a discussion about the challenges women in countries like Haiti, India, Ireland, Peru, Thailand and the UK face … More Penn discussion on prostitution
+Nina Lopez of the Global Women’s Strike leads a discussion about the challenges women in countries like Haiti, India, Ireland, Peru, Thailand and the UK face in supporting their families, and why their growing movements for change are calling for the decriminalization of prostitution. … More Penn discussion on prostitution

 HIPS is Helping Individual Prostitutes Survive TUESDAY 11/29 #givingtuesday Our outreach van is crucial to meeting people where they are in the District — and the van that we have now is on its last wheels.
 We need your help.
 Can you commit to donating next Tuesday? $50, $25, or even $10 — everything helps.We … More Helping HIPS: Birthday Benefit